 When it seems like the grass of friends’ marriages are greener it cause people to sour on their own spouses.
 Before divorcing in the first place, and certainly before remarrying the same person, take stock of what’s really worthwhile in a relationship.
 Look inward, ignoring the enviable connections that others seem to have with their spouses.
 Remember that every relationship has downsides, whether public or not.
 Make a Pros and Cons list and be willing to share it with your mate.
-If it turns out that most of your values and priorities are similar, perhaps seek counseling to work on communications tactics that could make you happier in the everyday and make the original (or second) marriage work.
+If it turns out that most of your values and priorities are similar, perhaps seek counseling to work on communications tactics that could make you happier in the every day and make the original (or second) marriage work.

 For celebrities who are used to drama and publicity, both life events – divorce and marriage -provide a thrill of notoriety and attention.
 On a smaller scale, this is true for others as well.
 In these days of social media, boomerang couples can provide daily fodder for Twitter posts and Facebook rants.
 For those who crave the rush of conflict and resolution, boomeranging back to a former spouse provides both.
 Since each party is aware of the nature of the former relationship, they are guaranteed to have topics to fight and make up about.
-Before remarrying the same person, investigate whether one or both partners has attention-seeking qualities that are being fed by the marriage-then-divorce cycle.
+Before remarrying the same person, investigate whether one or both partners have attention-seeking qualities that are being fed by the marriage-then-divorce cycle.

 After infidelity, the public shame of being betrayed may make the cheated-upon partner feel like despite what’s working in the rest of the relationship, the only option to save face is divorce.
 In the throws of vengefulness, he or she might feel like the betrayal defines their entire relationship.
 In a “throwing the baby out with the bathwater” scenario, divorce is sought.
 After separation, each spouse might come to realize that there was more to their connection than the impulsive cheating.
 Sometimes, these boomerang couples seek each other for a second marriage.